Top 10 API Security Vulnerabilities According to OWASP

 It’s easy to publish a suite of endpoints without itemized restrictions.
 More often than not, however, not all functions apply to all users.
 The more data you unnecessarily expose, the more you unnecessarily place yourself at risk.

 Solution: As a rule of thumb, limit data exposure to only trusted parties who need it.
+Ensure what is returned is only accessible by those with correct privileges.
+Limit API response payloads to reduce exposure.
 By using OAuth Scopes and Claims, developers can delineate exactly who is eligible to access what.
 Claims can contain details about what parts of the data should be allowed to access.
 As an added benefit, the API code becomes simpler and more maintainable when access control is structured the same way in all APIs.

 DoS attacks are a common brute force method used by black hats to overload a server and effectively snuff out a server’s uptime.
 If an API has no set limitations on the number of resources that can be called, it is wide open to a detrimental attack.